VasasA/menu_import/README.md

 - create a menu, without specific details about where the menu links will point to.
 You may need this when you want to create a prototype of your future site, or when you haven't decided yet where each menu link will point to.
-The module will create the menu for you using optionally provided external URLs or local Drupal paths.
+The module will create the menu for you using optionally provided external URLs or local Backdrop paths.
   See the import file structure for details.

 - create a menu with some/all links pointing to stub content.